Welcome to the Stillwater York Rite

 The Commandry asserts itself as the Knights of Christianity.
 Unlike the other degrees of Freemasonry, to become a Knight Templar, you must be willing if called upon to defend the Christian religion.
 Knight Templars are recognized by their black military jacket, sword, and Chapeau.

-St John’s Commandry has provided seven Grand Commanders to the State of Oklahoma
+St John’s Commandry has provided eight Grand Commanders to the State of Oklahoma

 Victor Heller, 1946-1947